szelingtan/tp/docs/UserGuide.md

 **Format:** `prescribe INDEX m/MEDICINE_NAME [m/MORE_MEDICINE_NAMES]…​`

 * Adds the specified medications to the patient at the specified `INDEX`.
-  The index refers to the index number shown in the displayed patient list.
-  The index **must be a positive integer** 1, 2, 3, …​
 * Medication names must be **ALPHANUMERIC**, except for **underlines** (`_`) and **dashes** (`-`). **Spaces are not allowed.**
   * For example, `acetaminophen_codeine` is a valid medicine name but `acetaminophen codeine` is invalid.
 * At least one medicine name must be provided.